skip to Main Content

 A Cloud-Based Approach to Content Filtering

-The customer looked to migrate its IT infrastructure and applications to the cloud while also maintaining some local control over services, such as DNS Firewall, to implement better content filtering and eliminate false positives.
-The customer already had Infoblox’s core DDI and cloud-based cybersecurity solutions in place before implementing Infoblox’s BloxOne Threat Defense.
+The school district looked to migrate its IT infrastructure and applications to the cloud while also maintaining some local control over services, such as DNS firewall, to implement better content filtering and eliminate false positives.
+The district already had NIOS DDI and cloud-based cybersecurity solutions in place before implementing BloxOne Threat Defense.

-The customer strongly understands that content filtering is essential to any IT strategy in the Education sector.
-It protects students, faculty and staff from accessing inappropriate or harmful content online, and it keeps their highly sensitive data safe.
-Filtering is especially important in a school environment because it can help protect children from cyber-bullying, pornography, gambling websites, and more.
+Morgan School District strongly understands that content filtering is essential to any IT strategy in the Education sector.
+It protects students, faculty, and staff from accessing inappropriate or harmful content online, and it keeps highly sensitive data safe.
+Filtering is especially important in a school environment because it can help protect children from cyberbullying, pornography, gambling websites, and more.

 Savage explains, “Filtering products for schools typically aren’t great, and the ones we’ve had in place aren’t enough for our schools.
 We spent so much time dealing with so many false positives.
 I set up our filtering to happen at the DNS level, which is different from other solutions.
 It’s more effective and successful at eliminating false positives.
 We used to have false positives 8-10 times per day.
-Now, after making a few minor tweaks, my team has dealt with only one false positive in six months since we implemented Infoblox’s BloxOne Threat Defense Advanced.
+Now, after making a few minor tweaks, my team has dealt with only one false positive in six months since implementing BloxOne Threat Defense.
 We had that one fixed in about 5 minutes.”

 The district has also successfully simplified its IT processes and reduced workload for its small IT team.
-Being able to manage all their applications and services through a single pane of glass helps the team focus on priority tasks and improve the user experience.
-For example, the customer’s IT team is able to keep the district’s large network up and running and can scale and pivot to protect users anywhere.
-With Infoblox’s cloud-based solution, the customer is also able to get rid of multiple other security devices and tools, simplifying everything to one solution: our existing Core DDI solution.
+Being able to manage all applications and services through a single pane of glass helps the team focus on priority tasks and improve the user experience.
+For example, the IT team is able to keep the district’s large network up and running and can scale and pivot to protect users anywhere.
+With Infoblox’s cloud-based solution, the school district is also able to get rid of multiple other security devices and tools, simplifying everything to one solution: NIOS DDI.

-The customer currently has all students learning from home under the COVID-19 quarantine .
-Savage explains, “Coronavirus forced us to issue take home devices, which we don’t typically do.
+The school district currently has all students learning from home during the COVID-19 quarantine.
+Savage explains, “Coronavirus forced us to issue take-home devices, which we don’t typically do.
 Once our schools were shut down, we immediately began issuing Chromebooks to families.
-We went from issuing zero take home devices to issuing 750 devices in just three days.
+We went from issuing zero take-home devices to issuing 750 devices in just three days.
 Content filtering has remained our primary challenge.
-Data Privacy laws require school devices filtered the exact same way no matter where students are using them.”
+Data privacy laws require school devices be filtered the exact same way, no matter where students are using them.”

 Let’s talk core networking and security